-The innovative Hiedanranta is a platform for development.
-It cooperates with Tampere residents, companies, research facilities and other organisations.
+Hiedanranta has served as a platform for development and cooperated with Tampere residents, companies, research facilities and other organisations.
 The aim is to create a Co2 negative Hiedanranta that produces more than it consumes.
 The district invests in sustainable transport and logistics, a smart energy system, the circular economy and a green and blue infrastructure.
 The resident is king: the aim of smart and sustainable solutions is to make the daily live of the people of Tampere easier.

 There are several ongoing projects at Hiedanranta that aim at realising a functional and sustainable city district of the future.
 Get to know the topical development themes below.